-The start of a new school year always presents another exciting opportunity to set the course for a successful year of music-making, and nothing is better for charting that course than effective leadership from directors and students alike.
+The start of a new school year always presents an opportunity to set the course for a successful year of music-making, and nothing is better for charting that course than effective leadership from directors and students.

 Empowering our young people to have a voice in their own education not only generates action, it provides real-world leadership and decision-making experiences as well.
 As we think about kicking off the coming school year, there will be a number of ways in which we can empower our student leaders to make a difference by challenging them to help build the culture of our programs.